hellothere98765/pose_based_sounds/README.md

 Next, run ./install_requirements.sh.

+If something doesn't work, try looking at https://github.com/google-coral/project-posenet - that is the original source for most of the code here.

 Then, the requirements.txt file should be installed with pip install -r requirements.txt .

 The file to be played should either be cinema.mp3 or specified via --audio in the cmdline.